boucadair/draft-xxx-ac-rate-policy-discovery/draft-brw-ac-rate-policy-discovery.md

 *	Decrease the bitrate: This may lower the perceived QoS if the host aggressively lowers its transmission rate.
 *	Increase the bitrate value: The attachment circuit will be overloaded, but still the rate-limit at the network will discard excess traffic.
-*	Drop the RA: This is similar to the current operations, where no NRLP RA is shared.
+*	Drop RAs: This is similar to the current operations, where no NRLP RA is shared.
 *	Inject fake RAs: The implications are similar to the impacts of tweaking the values of a legitimate RA.

 # IANA Considerations